sourabhtk37/blog/README.md

 # blog
-A blog that in which I am gonna write two, three post then abandon it again
+A blog in which I am gonna write two, three post then abandon it again.